 If you do say yes, make sure this borrower is worth it and that you’re confident in their ability to pay.
 And once you decide, take pride in the fact that you have the ability and desire to help someone you care about.

 Stay in close contact and make sure you communicate and formulate a plan to pay together.

-Make sure that you have access to all the loan information, including payment statements and history.
+Make sure that you have access to all the instant approval loan information, including payment statements and history.